 While this system has considerably reduced vehicle theft, it's not without its problems.
 Vehicle owners (and stores that offer key cutting) often don't realize this system exists, so they don't understand what's needed to make a replacement key functional.
 It's not unusual for a Ford owner to have a key cut, try to use the key, and find that while the key opens the door and unlocks the ignition, the car does not start.

 Here's what you need to know about Ford keys, and what to do when your Ford's key isn't working.

-Fundamentally, the problem is that your Ford doesn't recognize your key.
-It could be that you're trying to use a replacement key that hasn't been programmed, or it could be that the key wasn't programmed correctly
+It's not your starter.
+The problem is that your Ford doesn't recognize your key.
+It could be that you're trying to use a replacement key that hasn't been programmed, or it could be that the key wasn't programmed correctly.

 NOTE: This is why it's a fantastic idea to create a spare key (or two) for your Ford, even if you don't need it.
 If you lose one of the original two keys, you won't be able to program a spare on your own.

 Problems And Fixes - Vehicles With Push Button Start

 Issue: When I Try To Use The Push-Button Start, I Get A "No Key Found" Message.